 Your fly line has a huge effect on how well your rod will behave, so don’t judge this gear before you experiment with a range of different Vice combo accessories.

 This is one of the cheapest tools you’ll find, quicker than a Crux with more power in the midsection.
 The swing might be heavy, but it performs well.

 It’s not as light as its direct rivals, so you’ll get plenty of exercise while you try out new flies.
 It’s an awesome, stout-feeling rod that delivers large bass flies with ease.
-That said, the Vice rod loses accuracy and feels heavy in high winds at longer distances, so you won’t be able to push it to 100 feet.
+You’ll be able to search out the bass, trout, and more, wherever they’re lurking!